Hieromon/AutoConnect/mkdocs/index.md

 [^2]:Using the AutoConnect API natively allows you to sketch custom Web pages without JSON.

 !!! info "AutoConnect supports ArduinoJson version 5 only"
-    ArduinoJson version 6 is still in beta, but Arduino Library Manager installs the ArduinoJson version 6 by default.
+    ArduinoJson version 6 is just released, Arduino Library Manager installs the ArduinoJson version 6 by default.
 Open the Arduino Library Manager and make sure that ArduinoJson version 5 is installed.

 ### Install the AutoConnect